AustinCodingAcademy/ACA_academicManagerTraining/steps/studentSupportProcess.md

 ### Email

-- Email is a great way to reach out to students, so long as you've properly introduce them to email etiquette and email expectations, i.e. reading and responding within one day, using reply all or not, adding a signature.
-Common emails you might send:
+- Email is a great way to reach out to students, so long as you've properly introduced them to email etiquette and email expectations, i.e. reading and responding within one day, using reply all or not, adding a signature, etc. Common emails you might send:

     * [Welcome to the first day](https://docs.google.com/document/d/1HGsK6I19jiZsTUq-qlJ_c5PHR1W40OL4v8Q2hk8cAvo/edit?usp=sharing) of class!
     * [Matriculation Email](https://docs.google.com/document/d/1DptVyz4yTSNRgY5xzTsiLjgxMQRlztTkRdWdETomUGE/edit?usp=sharing) to help students register for their next class.